thanasxda/basic-linux-setup/README.md

 ```
 ## f2fs rootfs on kali

-there is an easy method to get f2fs on distro's which doesn't involve taking a backup image and manually restoring and adjusting it.
+there is an easy method to get f2fs on distro's which doesn't involve taking a backup image, manually restoring and adjusting it after.
-goes as follows.
+goes as follows...

-as opposed to a regular installation you will need to download the [kali-linux-2020-*-live-amd64.iso](https://cdimage.kali.org/kali-images/kali-weekly/) this time.
+as opposed to a regular installation you will need to download the [kali-linux-2020-W*-live-amd64.iso](https://cdimage.kali.org/kali-images/kali-weekly/) this time.
 flash on usb using underneath command, or just pick your own method of flashing the image onto any medium.
+example of underneath command: 'sudo dd if=~/Downloads/kali-linux-2020-W26-live-amd64.iso of=/dev/sdb bs=10M'
 ```
-sudo dd if=/path/to/image of=/path/to/bootablemedia bs=10M
+sudo dd if=/path/to/image of=/path/to/bootablemedia bs=10M conv=fsync
 ```
-once done boot it, if possible set bios to uefi only mode.
+once done boot it on live usb mode, if possible set bios to uefi only mode.
 after the live usb is booted run. (remember if you reboot you need to redo these steps since the live usb will reset all upon reboot)
 ```
 sudo apt update && sudo apt install -y f2fs-tools calamares calamares-settings-debian